 Well, it’s usually because there’s a blockage at the point where the coffee leaves the machine.
 That part is known as the ‘needle’.

 When that point is clogged, and coffee can’t come out, the machine senses that there’s too much pressure and stops working immediately.
+Solving this issue is pretty straightforward, as it requires you to clean that clogged needle.

+What you can do: Keurig machines usually come with the Keurig Brewer Maintenance Accessory.
 That accessory will help you to flush out any clogs in the needle and get things running smoothly again.

+Besides that, you can and should also flush out the entire system by running a few cycles without using any pods.
 That will allow the machine to heat up water and push it through the whole system, diluting and removing anything debris or coffee along the way.

 First steps: First things first, you may want to give the Keurig coffee maker a simple reset.